 It turned out to be the best decision she ever made.

 When it came time for Candy to testify, she shocked court watchers with a tale of being confronted by Betty about her affair with Allan.
 Candy tried to reassure Betty the affair was long ago over, but Betty refused to accept it.
-Candy said Betty then came at her with axe, explaining the deep cut on her toe seen by others on the murderous day in question.
-Outraged at being attacked, Candy claimed she grab the axe and begin hitting Betty.
-Over and over and over, 41 times total, she hit her until Betty was down.
-It was then, Candy said, Betty did a very odd thing, she whispered, “Shhhhh” just before she died.
+Candy said Betty then came at her with ax, explaining the deep cut on her toe seen by others on the murderous day in question.
+Outraged at being attacked, Candy claimed she grabbed the ax and began hitting Betty.
+Over and over and over, 41 times total, Candy hit Betty until she was down.
+It was then, Candy said, Betty did a very odd thing: she whispered, “Shhhhh” just before she died.

-In a panic, Candy showered fully clothed trying to remove the blood and gore from her skin and clothing.
+In a panic, Candy showered fully clothed, trying to remove the blood and gore from her skin and clothing.
 She then rushed home and changed clothes, tossing the still bloodied outfit into her own washer.
-And she immediately returned to the Church to finish out the bible school activities.
+And she immediately returned to the Church to finish the bible school activities.

 It was a riveting tale of self-defense, but most in attendance didn’t believe the jury would buy it.
-After all, why didn’t Candy just leave after taking the axe away from Betty?
-If it really was self-defense, why didn’t she call for help afterwards instead of running away, hiding evidence, and leaving a helpless baby alone in a house without proper care?
+After all, why didn’t Candy just leave after taking the ax away from Betty?
+If it really was self-defense, why didn’t she call for help afterward instead of running away, hiding evidence, and leaving a helpless baby alone in a house without proper care?

-Many in the community refused to believe Candy Montgomery‘s tale of self-defense and believe she got away with cold-blooded murder.
+Many in the community refused to believe Candy Montgomery‘s tale of self-defense and think she got away with cold-blooded murder.

-Candy had testified Betty confronted her with proof of the affair but a handwritten letter written by Betty to her parents just days before her murder mentions her “good friend Candy Montgomery.”
-And Allan Gore said his wife never confronted him with the affair or gave any indication of knowing the morning of his departure.
+Candy had testified Betty confronted her with proof of the affair, but a handwritten letter written by Betty to her parents just days before her murder mentions her “good friend Candy Montgomery.”
+And Allan Gore said his wife never confronted him about the affair or gave any indication of knowing about it the morning of his departure.